Kismuz/btgym/README.md

       actor-critic style algorithms are implemented: A3C itself, it's UNREAL extension and PPO.
 Core logic of these seems to be implemented correctly but further extensive BTGym-tuning is ahead.
       For now one can check [atari tests](./examples/atari_tests).
-   - Basic [documentation and API reference](./docs/build/index.html) is now available.
+   - Finally, basic [documentation and API reference](https://kismuz.github.io/btgym/) is now available.

 - 27.09.17: A3C [test_4.2](./examples/a3c/a3c_test_4_2_no_feature_signal_conv1d.ipynb) added:
     - some progress on estimator architecture search, state and reward shaping;